Videos show fatal shooting during rampage at the Capitol | WTOP

 One man punched the glass over the shoulder of an officer, cracking it.
 Others shouted profanities at the police and at the members of Congress who can be seen through the glass.

-Then, in one of the videos, the officers who’d been guarding the doors into the Speaker’s Lobby are seen moving away from the entry.
+Then, in one of the videos, the officers who had been guarding the doors into the Speaker’s Lobby are seen moving away from the entry.

 As an unidentified person yells “Go, bust it down,” Ashli Babbitt, 35, wearing a stars and stripes backpack, steps up and begins to go through the waist-high opening when a gunshot is heard.
 She falls backward.
 Another video shows other unidentified people attempting to lift Babbitt up.
 She slumps back to the ground.